Two Laws Protect People with Disabilities

 The MHRA is like the ADA.
-But the MHRA covers more people .
+But more people with disabilities are covered by the MHRA.
 Under this state law you are disabled if:

-Like the ADA, a person with a disability must be qualified to use the public place, program, or activity.
+Like the ADA, a disabled person must be qualified to use the public place, program, or activity.
 A person must meet the eligibility standards for the place, program, or activity.

 The best approach is often to file a complaint with:

 U.S. Department of Justice

 For legal help in Maine, you may also contact: